-Profit Sharing Plans--NVR has a trustee-administered, profit sharing retirement plan (the "Profit Sharing Plan") and an Employee Stock Ownership Plan ("ESOP") covering substantially all employees.
+Profit Sharing Plans-NVR has a trustee-administered, profit sharing retirement plan (the "Profit Sharing Plan") and an Employee Stock Ownership Plan ("ESOP") covering substantially all employees.
 The Profit Sharing Plan and the ESOP provide for annual discretionary contributions in amounts as determined by the NVR Board of Directors (the "Board").
 The combined plan contribution for the years ended December 31, 2005, 2004 and 2003 was \$15,370, \$12,488 and \$10,787, respectively.
 The ESOP purchased approximately 18,000 and 26,000 shares of NVR common stock in the open market for the 2005 and 2004 plan year contributions, respectively, using cash contributions provided by the Company.
-As of December 31, 2005, all shares held by the ESOP have been allocated to participants' accounts, and was fully allocated to participants in February 2006.
+As of December 31, 2005, all shares held by the ESOP have been allocated to participants' accounts other than the 2005 plan year contribution, which had been committed to be released to participants' accounts, and was fully allocated to participants in February 2006.

-High Performance Compensation Plans--During 2004 and 2003, NVR recognized \$4,227 and \$8,948, respectively, of compensation costs related to the High Performance Plan (the "HP Plan"), a long-term cash compensation program for executive officers and other key personnel.
+High Performance Compensation Plans-During 2004 and 2003, NVR recognized \$4,227 and \$8,948, respectively, of compensation costs related to the High Performance Plan (the "HP Plan"), a long-term cash compensation program for executive officers and other key personnel.
 The High Performance Plan was fully vested in 2004 and therefore, NVR did not recognize compensation costs related to the High Performance Plan during 2005.

-Management Stock-Based Incentive Plans--Management long-term incentive plans provide several types of equity incentives to NVR's executives and managers.
+Management Stock-Based Incentive Plans-Management long-term incentive plans provide several types of equity incentives to NVR's executives and managers.
 The equity incentives take the form of stock options and performance share awards as described below.
 Stock options issued under the management long-term incentive plans are issued with an exercise price equal to the market value of the underlying shares on the date of grant.